FCA warns against dubious graphene investments

 Graphene, discovered in 2004 at the University of Manchester, is a flexible sheet of carbon that can conduct electricity.
 It is only one atom thick but 100 times stronger than steel.

-Though graphene has myriad potential applications, from flexible electronic devices to the manufacture of lighter aircraft, much research has yet to be done and the FCA said it would be posting a warning on its website on Monday about graphene-related investments.
+Though graphene has myriad potential applications, from flexible electronic devices to the manufacture of lighter aircraft, much research has yet to be done and the Financial Conduct Authority (FCA) said it would be posting a warning on its website on Monday about graphene-related investments.

 "For investors it's very difficult to recoup money if you are investing in graphene," an FCA spokesman told Reuters on Sunday.